 Waiting for the log to drift out of the way before entering the lock

 After a day and a half of the beautiful, but challenging, Champlain Canal, we were THRILLED to see the high bridges of the Hudson!
-Even with removing our radar and satellite domes, it was still a tight squeeze under some of the bridges on the canal, and we’re happy to be through successfully…twice!
+Even with removing our radar and satellite domes, it was still a tight squeeze under some of the bridges on the canal due to rains and high water, and we’re happy to be through successfully…twice!
 It was a busy day on the river, as it was Saturday.
-Additionally, with all of the rain, there was quite a current that was pushing us along.
+Additionally, with all of the high water, there was quite a current that was pushing us along.
 Boaters beware: the dock master at Castleton Boat Club, south of Albany is a cranky guy (with a reputation).
 We were running down the river at 800 rpms, respecting the no wake zone of the marina, but the current was pushing us faster.
 The dock master was nasty on the radio and started to call the Coast Guard to complain about our speed.
-When Rob came back to him on the radio and told him our speed and about the current, he was still rude and unprofessional.
+When Rob came back to him on the radio and told our actual speed and the current, he was still rude and unprofessional.
 We later learned the this is pretty typical behavior for this guy, so be aware as you pass his marina.

 Scenes along the northern Hudson River, Albany